-Recently I have shared a few Auckland-related playground updates on my Facebook page (and I will summarise them here in a separate post), so I wanted to redress the balance and write a blog post about something happening elsewhere in New Zealand.
+Recently I have shared a few Auckland-related playground updates on my Facebook page, so I wanted to redress the balance and write a blog post about something happening elsewhere in New Zealand.
 I’m so happy to write this one, both because it’s great news, and because it’s about my lovely home town, Feilding.

 If you don’t know Feilding, it’s in the Manawatu (20 minutes’ drive from Palmerston North), and is home to around 14,000 people.
 Like most Kiwi towns, it’s got a few decent playgrounds, but nothing that is securely fenced.
 As this newspaper article describes, a local mother of three (and Kiwi Play Safe follower) Nikki Speedy decided to raise the issue with Manawatu District Council, and ask for a safer place for families with young children.